 The Infrastructure Master role has special rules that must be considered when moving the role to another DC.
 (Don't worry if you do not understand this section.
 U-Move will automatically check the rules for you during the migration and advise you on how to proceed.)

-General Exception: You can safely ignore the Infrastructure Master role in the following common case: If all of the DCs in the domain are also GCs (which is a common configuration for the DCs in the forest root domain), or if none of the DCs in the domain are GCs (which is a common configuration for the DCs in other domains), then the Infrastructure Master role does not matter (see KB197132).
+- If all of the DCs in the domain are also GCs (which is a common configuration for the DCs in the forest root domain), or if none of the DCs in the domain are GCs (which is a common configuration for the DCs in other domains), then the Infrastructure Master role does not matter.

 The all/none rule applies only to the DCs actually running.
-If you are testing in your lab, then typically you only clone one DC per domain (the PDC).
-If your test lab has only one cloned DC for each domain being tested (for example, if you are cloning only PDCs as recommended) then the Infrastructure Master role does not matter.
+If, for example, you are testing AD changes in your lab then you will typically clone only a single DC to run your tests (the PDC) so the Infrastructure Master role does not matter.